XORwell/ice_t/README.md

 ### Persistence

-Store and restore your rule:
+Store and restore the rule:

 ```ruby